Introduction of Tu Si Zi:Dodder Seed or Semen Cuscutae.

 (1).Cuscuta chinensis Lam.

-Dodder is classified as a member of the Morning-Glory Family (Convolvulaceae) in older references, and as a member of the Dodder Family (Cuscutaceae) in the more recent publications.
-Welsh et al. report twelve species of Cuscuta in Utah while Weber (1986) separates this family into two genera with one species in Cuscuta and five species in the genus Grammica.
+Dodder is classified as a member of the Morning-Glory Family (Convolvulaceae) in older references and as a member of the Dodder Family (Cuscutaceae) in more recent publications.
+Welsh et al. report twelve species of Cuscuta in Utah, while Weber (1986) separates this family into two genera, with one species in Cuscuta and five species in the genus Grammica.
 Weber's separation is based on the shape of the stigma.

 Dodder is said (Wilson, et al.) to contain some chlorophyll in the buds, fruits, and stems, but the amount of food manufactured in this tissue is of little significance to the survival of the plant.

-Cuscuta chinensis Lam:growing plant The flowers are numerous, white, pink or yellowish, small (2 to 4 mm long depending on species), and can grow in tight balls or a loose cluster (again depending on species).
+a plant of Cuscuta chinensis Lam grows on some branch of a host tree The flowers are many, white, pink, or yellowish, small (2 to 4 mm long depending on species), and can grow in tight balls or a loose cluster (again depending on species).
 Flowers normally appear from early June to the end of the growing season.
-The fruit is about 1/8th inch in diameter, with thin papery walls, and contain 1 to 4 seeds.
-The seeds are yellow to brown or black, nearly round, and have a fine rough surface with one round and two flat sides.
+The fruit is about 1/8th inch in diameter, with thin chartaceous (papery) walls, and contains 1 to 4 seeds.
+The seeds are yellow to brown or black, orbicular (subrotund), and have a fine rough surface with one round and two flat sides.

 Dodder produces a seed that drops to the ground and germinates the next growing season if a suitable host is present.
 If no suitable host is present, the seed may remain dormant for five years.

-Growth characteristics: The plant Cuscuta chinensis Lam prefers a high-temperature humid climate, the requirement of soil is not strict.
-Mostly parasitic on the herb at both sides of the river valley, river rocks, or woody plants in brushwood, soybean, black soy bean are a better host.
+Growth characteristics: The plant, Cuscuta chinensis Lam. prefers a high-temperature and moist climate, its requirements on soil are not strict.
+Mostly are parasitic on the herb at both sides of the river valley, river banks, or ligneous plants (woody plants) in brushwood, Glycine max (soya bean) and Glycine max(L.)Merr (black soy bean) are its better host plants.

-Dodder Seed:herb photo Characters of herbs: The seeds are round-like or oval, with obvious ventral branch lines and often concave on both sides, with a long diameter of 1.4~1.6 mm and a short diameter of 0.9~1.1 mm.
-The surface is grayish-brown or yellowish-brown, slightly coarse and rough, the seed beak is not obvious; Under the magnifying mirror, there are fine dark spots on the surface are visible, and there are white filiform stripes with uneven distribution.
-The umbilicus is suborbicular and located at the top of the seed.
-The seed coat is hard and not easily broken.
+brownish seeds of Dodder Seed are piled together Characters of herbs: The seeds are quasi-circular (similar circular) or oval (egg-shaped), ventral ridge lines are conspicuous, both sides are concave, the long diameter (major diameter) is 1.4~1.6 mm, and short diameter (minor diameter) is 0.9~1.1 mm.
+The surface is taupe brown (grayish-brown) or yellowish-brown, slightly coarse and rough, the seed rostrum (beak) is inconspicuous; Under the magnifying mirror, there are visible fine dark spots on the surface, and there are unevenly distributed white filiform stripes.
+The umbilicus is suborbicular and located at the tip of the seed.
+The seed coat is firm and hard, not easily broken.
 Soak it in boiling water, and its surface is sticky.
-Boil it until the seed coat breaks, exposing the yellow-white slender and convoluted embryo, which is called "spinning".
-Remove the seed coat, it can be seen that the center of the embryo is convoluted for 3 circles, and the endosperm is membranous and nested around the embryo.
+Boil it until the seed coat is broken, exposing the yellowish-white slender and convoluted embryo.
+Remove the seed coat, the embryo is convoluted for 3 circles in the center, and the endosperm is membranous and shell-like, nested around the embryo.
 The herb has a slight odor, it tastes slightly bitter and puckery.
-The herb of better grade has full grains and is free of dust and impurities.
+The herb of a better grade has full grains and is free of dust and impurities.

 Pharmacological actions: ①.liver protective function; ②.boost Yang and enhance the vitality of sexual function; ③.increase the nonspecific immunity function; ④.improve the experiment animal's ability of hypoxia and swimming time; ⑤.anti-tumor; ⑥.anti-virus; ⑦.anti-inflammatory; ⑧.anti-sterility; ⑨.cathartic effect; ⑩.lower the blood pressure of anesthetic dogs.